cilium/cilium/Documentation/network/bgp-control-plane.rst

        virtualRouters[*].neighbors: A list of neighbors to peer with neighbors[*].peerAddress: The address of the peer neighbor neighbors[*].peerASN: The ASN of the peer
-           neighbors[*].gracefulRestart.enabled: The flag to enable graceful restart capability. neighbors[*].gracefulRestart.restartTime: The restart time advertised to the peer (RFC 4724 section 4.2).
+           neighbors[*].eBGPMultihopTTL: (optional) Time To Live (TTL) value used in BGP packets.
+0 if eBGP multi-hop feature is disabled. neighbors[*].gracefulRestart.enabled: The flag to enable graceful restart capability. neighbors[*].gracefulRestart.restartTime: The restart time advertised to the peer (RFC 4724 section 4.2).